espenwaaga/doc/docs/how-to/storage/create.md

 ## 2. Add the bucket to the NAIS application manifest

-You create a Google Cloud Storage bucket through the NAIS application manifest. `retentionPeriodDays` and `lifecycleCondition` are for neccessary for [backup](../../reference/bucket-backup.md).
+You create a Google Cloud Storage bucket through the NAIS application manifest.

 ```yaml
 apiVersion: nais.io/v1alpha1